 Unfortunately, like most game genres, there are some mobile duds.
 We've hand-picked the best of the best to save you the trouble of digging.

-If you're looking for more than just RPGs, be sure to check out our roundup of the best Android games of the year!
+If you're looking for more than just RPGs, be sure to check out our roundup of the best Android games out there!

-One of the most beloved RPG sagas is on mobile in the form of 12 Final Fantasy games:
+One of the most beloved RPG sagas is well-represented on Android with 12 iconic Final Fantasy games to choose from: